bhtri/bhtri/README.md

 ###

 ---
-### **2021年05月10日の名言**
+### **2021年05月11日の名言**

 <p align="center" style="font-size:20px">
   <q>
-    If you don't give up, you still have a chance.
-And when you are small, you have to be very focused and rely on your brain, not your strength.
+    Stop creating a life that you need a vacation from.
+Instead move to where you want to live, do what you want to do, start what you want to start and create the life you want today.
+This isn't rehearsal people.
+This is YOUR life.
   </q>
 </p>

 <p align="right" style="font-size:18px; font-weight: bold">
-Jack Ma
+Dale Patridge
 </p>

 ---